 Read more details on the Ayurvedic Enema here.

-5. Drink ajwain and fennel tea before or between each meal.
+5. Drink ajwain and fennel tea between meals.

 Ajwain is one of the most powerful herbs for expelling and preventing excessive air in the system and correcting the flow of Vata.
 Fennel is one of the essential Ayurvedic spices for treating any digestive issue and strengthening the digestive fire.
 Drinking this tea between meals will increase the digestive force, reduce air in the system, flush out toxins, and prevent symptoms of indigestion such as gas and bloating.

-Directions: Boil 4 cups of water.
-Add 1 Tbsp of fennel seed and 2 tsp of ajwain seed.
+Boil 4 cups of water.
+Add 1 tablespoon of fennel seed and 2 teaspoons of ajwain seed.
 Simmer on a low heat until there are only 2 cups remaining.
 Strain the seeds and drink one cup of tea between breakfast and lunch and another cup between lunch and dinner.
 For severe issues, an additional cup should be taken 1 hour after the dinner meal.
-Make sure to be consistent for noticeable results. **For an added bonus add 1 tsp of freshly grated ginger to the steeping process.
+Make sure to be consistent for noticeable results. **For an added bonus, add 1 teaspoon of freshly grated ginger to the steeping process.

 7. Avoid grazing.

-When grazing, the previous food or meal is not fully digested by the time more food is coming in.
-This can often lead to improper food combinations (see number 9) being consumed and clogging the channels of the GI tract like a traffic jam.
-Finally grazing is often done on the go, mindlessly with poor food choices and overconsumption of calories.
+When grazing, the previous food or meal is not fully digested by the time more food comes in.
+This can often lead to improper food combinations (see number 9) and clogging the channels of the GI tract like a traffic jam.
+Finally, grazing is often done on the go, mindlessly, with poor food choices, and (sometimes) without hunger.

 Ideally, an individual with digestive issues should be eating three meals a day, at proper times with no snacking in between.
 This allows sufficient time between food intake to fully digest the previous meal and should reduce the amount of gas and bloating straightaway.

-If a snack is needed, make sure to keep it simple, healthy, and relatively small (about 200 calories), making sure to avoid any improper food combinations (see number 9).
+If a snack is needed, make sure to keep it simple, healthy, and relatively small (about 200 calories), and avoid any improper food combinations (see number 9).
 The snack should be consumed at least two hours post-meal and at least one to two hours before the next meal.
-Some healthy options include plain yogurt with honey, a piece of fruit, a spoonful of nut butter, bone broth, herbal with honey, or some steamed veggies.
+Some healthy options include plain yogurt with honey, a piece of fruit, bone broth, herbal tea with honey, or some steamed veggies.

 8. Avoid overeating.

-Similar to the grazing habit above, eating beyond your capacity overtaxes the digestive fire (Agni), reducing its strength and effectiveness and clogging the vital channels due to undigested food and toxic accumulation.
-Overeating is a huge cause of gas and bloating and will only worsen this condition if done routinely over time.
+Similar to the grazing habit above, eating beyond your capacity overtaxes the digestive fire (Agni), reducing its strength, and clogging the vital channels.
+Overeating is a huge cause of gas and bloating and will only worsen this condition if done routinely.

-Keeping this in mind, you should eat slowly, sitting down and with full awareness, making sure to stop eating once you are truly satiated.
+Keeping this in mind, you should eat slowly, sitting down, and with full awareness, making sure to stop eating once you are truly satiated.
 Remember that it takes several minutes for the mind to realize true fullness.
-The food should ideally fill the stomach just over halfway, leaving a small amount of room for a few sips of warm water (see number 11) with the remaining space left for the digestive process.
+The food should ideally fill the stomach just over halfway, leaving a small amount of room for a few sips of warm water (see number 11) and a decent amount of space for the digestive process.

-This may take some getting used to since we are often habituated to eating beyond our true capacity with the typical American portion sizes sadly in extreme excess.
-However, when practicing slow and mindful eating over time, it will become much more obvious when your system has had enough.
+This may take some getting used to since we are often habituated to eating beyond our true capacity, with typical American portion sizes sadly in extreme excess.
+However, when practicing slow and mindful eating, it will become much more obvious when your system has had enough.

 9. Avoid improper food combinations.

-One of the main examples would be fruit which should always be eaten on its own.
-This is because fruit digests at a very quick rate, transitioning from the stomach down to the colon within 30-60 minutes.
-When it is mixed with other food types, however, this transit time increases and the fruit is left in the stomach and small intestine much longer than it is meant to be.
-This in turn creates fermentation in the gut leading to gas and bloating.
+One of the main examples would be fruit, which should always be eaten on its own.
+This is because fruit digests at a very quick rate, transitioning from the stomach down to the colon within 30 to 60 minutes.
+When mixed with other food types, however, this transit time increases, and the fruit is left in the stomach and small intestine much longer than it is meant to be.
+This, in turn, creates fermentation in the gut, leading to gas and bloating.

 Click here to find out more about incompatible food combinations.